denayadennis/lead-automate/README.md

 `assets/` -> means that inside the assests folder

-`assets/images/` -> means that there a folder called images inside assets
+`assets/images/` -> means that there is a folder called images inside assets

-`assets/images/profiles/` there is again another folder called profiles
+`assets/images/profiles/` there is also another folder called profiles inside images

-`assets/images/profiles/Dut-Andrew-Kulang/` Dut-Andrew-Kulang folder contains the pictures of an expert by the name of Dut Andrew Kulang
+`assets/images/profiles/Dut-Andrew-Kulang/` Dut-Andrew-Kulang folder contains the picture of an expert by the name of Dut Andrew Kulang

-`assets/images/profiles/Dut-Andrew-Kulang/Dut-Andrew-Kulang` -> rename expert picture to Dut-Andrew-Kulang.jpg (with dashes then add the image format type, jpg, jpeg, png)
+`assets/images/profiles/Dut-Andrew-Kulang/Dut-Andrew-Kulang` -> rename expert picture to `Dut-Andrew-Kulang.jpg` (with dashes then add the image format type, jpg, jpeg, png)

+Final the image link should look like this

+`assets/images/profiles/Dut-Andrew-Kulang/Dut-Andrew-Kulang.jpg` Your task is to rename the image and add the image extension to this line

 feature suggestions